Netfil Clear edge Materials and Solution

 • If you double the distance of some material from the neutral axis, its contribution to I increases four times (because of the r2 factor).

-• By embedding macro textures at the outermost layers, Glimmer effectively multiplies the bending stiffness without needing a stronger resin.
+• By imprinting macro textures , Glimmer effectively multiplies the bending stiffness and damage tolerance of the 3D-printed composite.

 5. Why the Glimmer Film is Transformative for Resin 3D Printing